You may have heard that there are many apps banned in China.

 Is ChatGPT banned in China?

 Yes, it is.
-But there's a Chinese equivalent called Ernie Bot from search engine giant Baidu.
+But there are Chinese alternatives such as Doubao and Ernie Bot from search engine giant Baidu.

 Does Bereal work in China?